smailio/our-tomatoes/README.md

 ## TODO
 - layout
 - bigger text on big screen
-- make the break behave like a normal timer
 - make the screen bling when timer finish
+- replace Timer is Off by a better message
-- add a home button
+- add indication that a following is on a break
-- add an unfollow button in
 ## DONE
+- make the break behave like a normal timer
 - add duration in firebase
 - Following
 - OtherGyTomato
 - add redirect / => /myid
+- add a home button
+- add an un-follow button in